 Read more «here».

-The second book is not set in stone yet, but research is currently centered on infamous US midair collisions in the last century.
+The third book is not set in stone yet, but research is currently centered on infamous US midair collisions in the last century.
 These may include:

 |Date||Airline||Flight||Collided with||Flight (if app.)||Location||Fatalities||Survivors|